Updated January 23, 2019

 O - Orientation

-Ideally, the person's orientation to the overall MU Extension organization is done locally, by county staff and experienced volunteers.
+Ideally, the person's orientation to the overall MU Extension organization is done locally, by county staff and experienCES volunteers.
 Helping new volunteers make connections with staff and seasoned leaders is an important part of joining the extension family!

 T - Training